manu-mannattil/thermmech/README.md

 -----------

 A [bar-joint mechanism][mech] is a deformable assembly of freely-rotating joints connected by stiff bars.
-The free-energy landscape of such a mechanism is dominated by the neighborhoods of points that correspond to singularities in its shape space—the set of its lowest-energy states with distinct shapes.
+When the constraints in a mechanism cease to be linearly independent, singularities can appear in its shape space, which is the part of its configuration space after discarding rigid motions.
+The free-energy landscape of a mechanism at low temperatures is then dominated by the neighborhoods of points that correspond to these singularities.

 This repository contains a set of programs to find the free-energy landscapes of bar-joint mechanisms using Monte Carlo methods.
 It also contains a set of scripts to numerically parameterize one-dimensional shape spaces.
 Also included are Mathematica notebooks to simplify some of the analytical calculations detailed in the paper.

 <p align="center">
   <img src="https://raw.githubusercontent.com/manu-mannattil/assets/master/thermmech/4bar.gif" alt="Four-bar linkage animation"/>